CiscoTestAutomation/pyats-image-builder/README.md

 pyATS Image Builder is a stand-alone executable package for generating Docker images that have all the necessary components to run a pyATS job.
 A single YAML file must be created to define all of these components.
 Requires a local Docker installation to build the image.
+For consistency, the entirety of an image name including the registry, repository, name, and tag is referred to as a 'tag' in this package.
+Docker tags (such as `:latest`) are not considered separately.

 ## General Information